 Learning About RFID Chips

 Did you see a different ObamaCare Micro Chip Implant Rumor?
 Check out our Myths Page for more information on Chip Implants.
 Check out the RFID videos below to learn more about manufacturers of implantable devices.

 You can also learn more about RFIDs using the links below:

 ObamaCare Microchip Implants and You: The Reality of RFID

-All of the above being said, implanting microchips isn’t something ObamaCare does or can do.
-ObamaCare is a law that anyone can pick up and read.
-The law clearly discusses data collection in general, but makes no mention of mandatory implants or data collection from implants.
-End of story.
+Implanting microchips isn’t something ObamaCare does or can do.
+The Patient Protection and Affordable Care Act is a law that anyone can pick up and read.
+The law discusses data collection in general but makes no mention of mandatory implants or data collection from those implants.

-ObamaCare Does Not Have a Micro Chip Implant Mandate
+ObamaCare Does Not Have a MicroChip Implant Mandate